G. R. Swaminathan: Cases

-Swaminathan was a part of the Hindu Munnani in 2015.

-A lawyer representing Democratic Advocates' Association, wrote to the Madras High Court's Chief Justice in July 2022, requesting the resignation of Swaminathan, who had lauded BJP leader K. Annamalai in a court case, based on the premise that the court must be impartial and cannot endorse any political party.
-The association asserted that Swaminathan's continued position is a threat to the autonomy of the Judiciary as it would instil fear among people to express concerns against the BJP.
+In July 2022, Swaminathan lauded BJP leader K. Annamalai during a court case regarding the issuance of passports to people using forged documents.
+Later, a lawyer representing International Association of Democratic Lawyers, wrote to the chief justice of the Madras High Court, demanding the dismissal of Swaminathan, based on the premise that the court must be impartial and cannot endorse any political party, and asserted that Swaminathan's continued position is a threat to the autonomy of the judiciary as it would instil fear among people to express concerns against the BJP.